Fighting climate change

 proportion of certified post-consumer polyolefin resin waste which takes the recycled content above 50 percent.
 The RheVision compounds are lightweight, environmentally friendly with a very unique esthetic quality.

 Dryflex Green is a family of thermoplastic elastomer (TPE) compounds containing raw materials from renewable resources such as plant and vegetable crops.
 HEXPOL has developed several series with amounts of renewable content to over 90 percent.
 By introducing raw materials that are derived from renewable crops, that are responsibly grown, the environmental impact is improved.
-Currently an LCA (Life Cycle Assessment) is being carried out for Dryflex Green TPEs.

 The product group HEXLIGHT (micro-dense materials) meets the requirements from the automotive industry concerning weight reduction.
 The density of the rubber profiles is reduced up to 30 percent.
 This contributes to lower fuel consumption in vehicles.